Change Cases

 Impact: Large.
 Students will be able to register in classes at either campus.
 Some instructors will teach at both campuses.
 Some departments, such as Computer Science and Philosophy, are slated to move their entire programs to the new campus.
 The likelihood is great that most students will want to schedule courses at only one of the two campuses, so we will need to make this easy to support.

 Change cases can be identified throughout the course of your overall development efforts, although I have a tendency to create them when I’m focusing on architectural modeling.
-Change cases are often the result of brainstorming with your project stakeholders.
+Change cases are often the result of brainstorming with your stakeholders.
 Good questions to consider include:

 • How can the business change?